isaaccormack/TindArt/README.md

 - Marina Dunn -> #26510100

 ## Prospective Projects
-1. TindArt - Sell art with a UI resembling Tinder (Rough notes follow below) (Possibly change name to something that would be more appropriate to put on a resume?)
+1. TindArt (selected) - Sell art with a UI resembling Tinder (Rough notes follow below) (Possibly change name to something that would be more appropriate to put on a resume?)
    - User initially fills out a questionaire of sorts to match with art they are most likely interested in
    - Once user has liked an art piece it is stored onto their liked page where they are then able to message the artist asking further questions, arranging a meetup, negotiating on price (private chat context, ie can have more than one chat with same author)
    - 3 main pages: